 Managing strictly by measurement corrupts the data we're trying to gather.
 Heisenberg showed us that we can not know both the position and momentum of a particle; measuring one effects the other.
 The same is true in organizational metrics.
 A wonderful Dilbert shows the pointy-hair boss telling his tech writer that she'll be incented based on the number of words she writes, with points off for those deleted.
 "Don't want to reward the wrong behavior" the boss struts.
 In the next scene Tina maxes her pay, while minimizing productivity, by writing massive amounts of jibberish.

-Years ago, when running a tool business, I noticed that production was slipping.
-In my infinite wisdom I imposed a set of piecework rules.
+Years ago, when running a tool business, I noticed that rules.
 Shipments quickly increased! but quality fell.
 The imposition of more measures boosted quality.
 Inventory levels skyrocketed.
 The techs gave up repairing bad boards and simply stacked defective ones.

 I learned that management by measurement is like squeezing a balloon smaller.
 For a while it works, but then an unexpected aneurysm pops out.
 We're simply not smart enough to anticipate all possible problems.